When it comes to GDPR and a plethora of other privacy regulation there is a simple principle to follow in website development in respect to cookies:

 - What - What does the website (or a third party) do with this cookie?
 This will shed a light on the clarity of data processing purposes, also required by GDPR.

 - When - When is the cookie stored, read, used, and deleted?
-The answer to this question will steer you into the direction of determining the retention policy that you are required to disclose to the website visitor.
+The answer to this question will steer you in the direction of determining the retention policy that you are required to disclose to the website visitor.
 Do not store the data for longer than you need.
 Never store cookies you need a user to consent to before a website visitor has given the actual explicit consent.
 Audit your website and check if you are doing it.

 - Where - Where does the data (stored in a cookie) go once it's read?
-Is the website visitor the only one that uses is?
+Is the website visitor the only one that uses it?
 Maybe not.
 What if a website visitor is an EU citizen and the data goes to the USA?
 The answer to this question will give you a clear direction about data transfers that you are also obligated to disclose to the website user.
 Beware that EU-US Privacy Shield has just been voided by the EU top court.

 - Why - Why does a website even use this cookie?
 The answer to this question will help you decide on a clear purpose of using a cookie.
 All website owners are required to disclose those data processing purposes.
 It says so in GDPR.